Mission, Vision and History

-As a not-for-profit organization, YES (Youth Employment Services) enriches the community by providing English-language support services to help Quebecers find employment, and start and grow businesses.
+OUR MISSIONAs a not-for-profit organization, our mission is to enrich the community by providing English-language support services to help Quebecers find employment and start and grow businesses.

-Youth Employment Services (YES) was founded in 1995 as a result of a provincial task force concerned with stemming the outflow of young English-speakers from Quebec.
-At first, YES was mandated to assist English-speaking people between the ages of 16-35 find employment in Quebec.
+Youth Employment Services (YES) was founded in 1995 as a result of a provincial task force concerned with the outflow of young English-speakers who were leaving Quebec in search of other opportunities.
+At first, YES was mandated to assist English-speaking people between the ages of 16-35 find EMPLOYMENT in Quebec.

-YES added English-speaking ENTREPRENEURSHIP ASSISTANCE for individuals of ALL AGES to its mandate – debuting its services with the Montreal Entrepreneur’s Guidebook.
+YES added ENTREPRENEURSHIP ASSISTANCE for people of ALL AGES to its mandate – debuting its services with the Montreal Entrepreneur’s Guidebook.